Skip to main content

 The guests from Ukraine should also be informed that checks need to take place before they move to the new accommodation and the local authority will contact them once completed.
 This may mean that temporary accommodation will need to be found during this period.

 In some instances, the host and guest may have identified alternative hosts.
-In such situations the local authority should seek to determine who these new hosts will be and their address so that either appropriate DBS and local safeguarding checks can be carried out, or (if the new host resides in another local authority area) the pass the case across to the other local authority to undertake the appropriate safeguarding and property checks.
+In such situations the local authority should seek to determine who these new hosts will be and their address so that either appropriate DBS and local safeguarding checks can be carried out, or (if the new host resides in another local authority area) pass the case across to the other local authority to undertake the appropriate safeguarding and property checks.

 If re-matching guests from Ukraine to a host who has previously sponsored on the Homes for Ukraine Scheme, local authorities will not be required to undertake additional checks in advance if they do not judge them necessary.